serverless/serverless-openwhisk/README.md

 /${BLUEMIX_ORG}_${BLUEMIX_SPACE}/Bluemix_${SERVICE_NAME}_Credentials-1
 ```

+^ Note: My impression from reading this part was that this package name can be used as is and that the credentials this is referring to are somehow auto-generated, so I tried to put this into my yml as is expecting it to work out-of-the-box.

+General note: It might be helpful if this topic at least hinted at you having to bind the message hub (event streams / kafka) service to your function.
+When people scroll straight to this topic without reading the whole documentation, they probably don't know that this step is required.
+I know I did.

+---

 Rather than having to manually define all the properties needed by the Message Hub trigger feed, you can reference a package to use instead.
 Credentials from the referenced package will be used when executing the trigger feed.

 Developers only need to add the topic to listen to for each trigger.